chapter six

 • Understanding and implementing the new Gateway API mechanism

-Many will find that networking in Kubernetes is complex, but we will break it down fully in this chapter, especially since it’s 20% of the CKA exam.
-There are a few important concepts that will clear up a lot of confusion, and because we’ve covered how bridge networking works within containers, I think it will all start to come together.
-By the end of this chapter, you’ll know how Pods talk to each other within a cluster, which is the essence of the Services and networking section of the exam.
+Many will find that networking in Kubernetes is complex, but we will break it down fully in this chapter, especially since it’s 20% of the Certified Kubernetes Administrator (CKA) exam.
+There are a few important concepts that will clear up a lot of confusion, and because we’ve covered how bridge networking works within containers, it should start coming together.
+By the end of this chapter, you’ll know how pods talk to each other within a cluster, which is the essence of the Services and networking section of the exam.

 6.1 Configuring DNS